h-khayami/h-khayami/README.md

 ## Hi there 👋

-- I'm studying PhD in Electrical Engineering at the University of Maryland.
+I'm a PhD candidate in Electrical Engineering at the University of Maryland.

-- 🔭 I’m currently doing research on Human Activity Recognition systems for older adults at the Intelligent Assistive Machines Lab as part of the HCIL Lab.
+## 🔭 My Research

+I'm passionate about making AI/ML accessible to everyone, especially older adults.
+As part of the Intelligent Assistive Machines Lab and HCIL Lab, I'm working on Human Activity Recognition systems to improve their quality of life.

+Let's connect!

 <!--
 **h-khayami/h-khayami** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.